Kevy-loo/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+Well .map is used to change data and it returns a new array but does not change the original one.
+So one ex) is when we need to change states to all capital letters (NY) if someone inputted it as all lowercase.
+Reduce is used to return one number usually the sum of something.
+You can use reduce when you want to know the overall avg number of something like a rating for a movie.
+Filter is used to filter data.
+As the name implies it can filter out certain things such as a month in a date of birth so you can see who is born in july for example.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is passed into another function as an argument.
+A higher order function is a function that receives other functions.

 3. Explain what a closure is.

+A closure is an inner function grabbing a variable or function defined outside of its scope.

 4. Describe the four principles of the 'this' keyword.

+This keyword will return a the whole window if you do not give it context.
+Implicit binding is when you look to the left of the dot when a function method is invoked.
+Explicit binding is when we tell a function what this keyword should be using (.call, .apply, .bind).
+New binding is when a function is called with a new keyword and this is bound to the new obj being made.

 5. Why do we need super() in an extended class?
+Super allows us to grab the params of a parent class and call it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.